oracle/weblogic-kubernetes-operator/README.md

 # About this documentation

 This documentation includes sections aimed at different audiences.
 To help you find what you are looking for more easily, please consult this table of contents:

 * The [Quick start guide](site/quickstart.md) explains how to just get the operator running quickly, using all the defaults, nothing special.
 * The [User guide](site/user-guide.md) contains detailed information for users of the operator, including how to install and configure it, and how to use it to create and manage WebLogic domains.
-* Our [samples](#samples) provide detailed example code and instructions that show you how to perform various tasks related to the operator.
+* Our [samples](kubernetes/samples/README.md) provide detailed example code and instructions that show you how to perform various tasks related to the operator.
-* The [Developer guide](site/developer.md) provides details for people who want to understand how the operator is built, tested, and so on, and those who wish to contribute to the operator code will find useful information here.
-This section also includes API documentation (JavaDoc) and Swagger/OpenAPI documentation for the REST APIs.
+* The [Developer guide](site/developer.md) provides details for people who want to understand how the operator is built, tested, and so on.
+Those who wish to contribute to the operator code will find useful information here.
+This section also includes
+  API documentation (Javadoc) and Swagger/OpenAPI documentation for the REST APIs.
 * The [Contributing](#contributing-to-the-operator) section provides information about conribution requirements.